Whatever your personal circumstances, we can help you with your Spanish insurance needs.

 Major insurance companies in Spain involved in providing insurance in English to expats include: AXA Spain, Allianz, Catalana Occidente, Generali, Zurich, Pelayo Seguros, Mutua Madrilena, Caser Seguros, Adeslas, Sanitas, Aviva, Standard Life, HBOS Financial Services, Legal & General, AEGON, Liberty Seguros, Linea Directa, William Russell Limited (health insurance), Mapfre insurance Spain, BUPA (health and medical insurance), Schofields, Spanish Insurance Solutions (SIS), Intasure and Reale Seguros.

-We look to provide you helpful information and guides on the types of insurance available in Spain and when we recommend companies and services we look for insurance policies in English so you understand what you are getting.
+We look to provide you helpful information and guides on the types of insurance available in Spain and when we recommend companies and services we look for policies in English so you understand what you are getting.

 We look for companies providing support and services with English-speaking staff and employees.
 This is particularly important in the case of having to make a claim.